ray-project/ray/doc/source/rllib-offline.rst

 .. image:: offline-q.png

-In offline input mode, no simulations are run, though you still need to specify the environment in order to define the action and observation spaces.
 If true simulation is also possible (i.e., your env supports ``step()``), you can also set ``"input_evaluation": "simulation"`` to tell RLlib to run background simulations to estimate current policy performance.
 The output of these simulations will not be used for learning.
+Note that in all cases you still need to specify an environment object to define the action and observation spaces.
+However, you don't need to implement functions like reset() and step().

 Example: Converting external experiences to batch format
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~